Hohhot Travel Guide

 Hohhot is an ideal place to relax away from modern day pressure thanks to the magnificent natural beauty of the Gegentala and Xilamuren Grasslands as well as fantastic cultural sites such as the Dazhao Temple, Five-Pagoda Temple and the Xilituzhao Palace .

 As a tourist resort, Hohhot has a modern reliable transport network.
 Hohhot Baita (White Pagoda) Airport serves 70 international and domestic routes.
 It has direct flights to Ulaanbaatar, Mongolia, Beijing, Shanghai, Guangzhou and other cities.
-Its Railway Station has direct train connections with Beijing, Hailar, Baotou, Xian, Lanzhou, Yinchuan, Shanghai, Nanjing, Ningbo, plus international trains to Ulan Bator and Moscow.
+Hohhot Railway Station and East Railway Station have direct train connections with Beijing, Hailar, Baotou, Xian, Lanzhou, Yinchuan, Shanghai, Nanjing, Ningbo, plus international trains to Ulan Bator and Moscow.
 Daily buses link the city with other major cities including Beijing, Tianjin, Taiyuan, Datong, and Baotou.
 City-bus and taxi are available in the city.